Messi names France and Brazil as favourites to win World Cup - SABC News - Breaking news, special reports, world, business, sport coverage of all South African current events. Africa's news leader.

 Argentina captain Lionel Messi has said defending champions France and Brazil are the favourites to win the World Cup in Qatar as they have a core group of players who have played together for a long time.

-Messi said Brazil, Germany, France, England and Spain are always labelled favourites to win but the 35-year-old forward feels France and Brazil are the best two teams going into the November 20 to December 18 tournament.
+Messi said Brazil, Germany, France, England and Spain are always labelled favourites to win but the 35-year-old forward feels France and Brazil are the best two teams going into the Nov.
+20-Dec.
+18 tournament.

 “They’ve had the same group (of players) for a long time, working well.
 France, aside from the last Euros when they were eliminated (in the last 16) and did badly, they have some impressive players.